maazshahbaz/Rowan-Context-Error-Rate-Deliverables/README.md

 ]
 ```

+---

 ### 3. Run the Script

+To evaluate the contextual error rate, simply run:

 ```bash
 python main.py
 ```

-This will generate an output file with additional fields:
+The script will read your input JSON, evaluate each transcription pair using the LLM, and output a new file containing:

 - `"Contextual Status"`
 - `"Errors Detected"`